nicolauria/campfire/README.md

   })
  ```

  On the backend, a stream is created.
-All messages sent over a channel are immediately received by other users subscribed to the channel.
+All messages sent over a channel are immediately received by other subscribed users.

  ```
  #app/channels/main_channel.rb